pythonadventurer/bgo/notes/css-notes.md

 Displays an element as a block element (like ``<p>``).
 It starts on a new line, and takes up the whole width.

 `inline-block`
 Displays an element as an inline-level block container.
-The element itself is formatted as an inline element, but you can apply height and width values
+The element itself is formatted as an inline element, but height and width can e specified.
+If height and weight are omitted, `inline-block` elements only take up the width of their content.

+If multiple `inline-block` items are on different lines, need to get them onn the same line to avoid extra whitespace between the objects.

 #### Absolute Lengths
 The absolute length units are fixed and a length expressed in any of these will appear as exactly that size.